-The data from the 2018 Post School Outcomes Survey contains useful information about the activities of students with disabilities since leaving a Nebraska high school in the 2016-17 academic year.
+The data from the 2019 Post School Outcomes Survey contains useful information about the activities of students with disabilities since leaving a Nebraska high school in the 2017-2018 academic year.
 This section contains a brief snapshot of selected findings from the data.
-As weighting adjusts the raw numbers within the dataset so that the proportion being reported is more representative to the population as a whole, percentages (rather than raw numbers) are presented here.
+Weighted percentages are presented below, as weighting adjusts the raw numbers within the dataset so that the proportion being reported is more representative to the population as a whole.

-To begin, over half (55.6%) of the surveys were completed by mail, versus 44.4% by phone.
-The majority of the surveys were completed by the student (57.9%, n=429) rather than by a proxy, such as a parent or guardian.
+As previously mentioned, 51.2% of surveys were completed via mail (n=421) as opposed to phone (48.8%, n=402).
+The majority (60.5%) of the surveys were completed by the student rather than by a proxy, such as a parent or guardian.
 It may be helpful to make note in reading the following findings that the student was not necessarily the respondent who answered the survey questions presented here.